ulfalizer/Kconfiglib/README.rst

 .. code::

     $ python(3) Kconfiglib/testsuite.py

+(`pypy <http://pypy.org>`_ works too, and is much speedier.)

-It must be run from the top-level kernel directory, and requires that the git repository has been cloned into it and ``makefile.patch`` applied.
+The test suite must be run from the top-level kernel directory.
+It requires that the git repository has been cloned into it and that ``makefile.patch`` has been applied.

 **NOTE: Some tests currently overwrite .config in the kernel root, so make sure to back it up.**